-Topical Treatments: At Least Three Weeks Usage
+Topical Treatments: at Least Three Weeks Usage

-There are numerous products available for ear mite eradication.
 Most older and over-the-counter products contain insecticides that do not kill incubating mite eggs.
 Because of this limitation, such products must be used for at least the duration of the 21-day life cycle.
 Some specialists recommend a 30-day treatment course with such products.
 While these products do work and are readily available at most pet supply stores, three weeks of use is relatively inconvenient and the pet may not always be cooperative.

-Topical Treatments: At Least Ten Days Usage
+Topical Treatments: at Least Ten Days Usage

 Injection: Two to Four Treatments